ramdock/nut-server/README.md

 ```
     wget -q --spider --user guest --password guest http://127.0.0.1:9000/api/scan
 ```
+Don't forget to change user and password if you have changed it on container launch

 - You can also just call the API from a web browser.
 Ex on Google Chrome : http://<docker_host_ip>:9000/api/scan